“We’re not friends”: Eniola Badmus, Laide Bakare ‘fight’ at Owambe film premiere

 - Legit.ng reports that Eniola Ajao hosted her friends and colleagues to the launch of her new film dubbed Owambe Thieves

-- However, the drama that followed after Laide tried to take pictures with Badmus has got internet users sharing conflicting views
+- However, the heated drama that followed at the event after Laide tried to take pictures with Badmus has got internet users sharing conflicting views

 CHECK OUT: Education is Your Right!
 Don’t Let Social Norms Hold You Back.
 Learn Online with LEGIT.
 Enroll Now!

-Nigerian actresses Laide Bakare and Eniola Badmus made the frontlines of blogs following their appearance at Owambe Thieves movie premiere.
+Nigerian actresses Laide Bakare and Eniola Badmus made the frontline of blogs following their appearance at Owambe Thieves movie premiere.

 The premiere of Eniola Ajao's highly awaited film Owanbe Thieves on April 13, 2025, took a tragic turn when a video surfaced showing actors Eniola Badmus and Laide Bakare in a tense encounter on the dance floor.